 - To enter this market, gain access through trading nations such as the Netherlands or Germany, which do business throughout Europe by means of the major ports of Rotterdam and Hamburg.

-To appeal to European consumers, you must consider what kind of stories add values to your products.
-It can be about recipes that your mother can create with a simple can of tuna or a story of a fisherman who catches fish using artisanal methods in the Pacific.
+To appeal to European consumers, you must consider what kind of stories add value to your products.
+They can be about recipes that your own mother used to create with a simple can of tuna or a story of a fisherman who catches fish using artisanal methods in the Pacific.
 European consumers are interested in authentic, healthy and sustainable products.
-Storytelling may prove a huge competitive advantage, if you’re able to sell it.
+Good stories that highlight those values may give you a huge competitive advantage.

 Social media such as Instagram, Facebook and LinkedIn can be powerful tools to engage consumers, especially millennials or those born between 1981 and 1996.